fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://remonsec.medium.com/passive-recon-with-spyse-part-i-bfa5408e52dd">-Passive Recon with Spyse (Part-I)</a>

+<a href="https://github.com/redcode-labs/UnChain">-A tool to find redirection chains in multiple URLs</a>

 <a href="https://research.nccgroup.com/2020/12/08/tool-release-httpsignatures-a-burp-suite-extension-implementing-http-signatures/">-HTTP Signatures: A Burp Suite Extension Implementing HTTP Signatures</a>

 <a href="https://github.com/projectdiscovery/cloudlist">-Cloudlist is a tool for listing Assets from multiple Cloud Providers</a>